HFHLogo

 If this sounds good, let's get started!

-While you may be focused on the stove itself, a better place to start is with your backpacking cooking objectives.
+While you may be focused on finding the best backpacking stove itself, a better place to start is with your backpacking cooking objectives.

 The type of fuel your stove burns will determine whether you remain a water boiler, or can simmer or fry up some backpacking dinner goodness by regulating the flame.